terrijlee/SQL_Project_Data_Job_Analysis/README.md

 # Conclusions
 Based on the findings above, here are some of the insights answering our 5 main questions:
 1. **Highest Paying Job**: The highest paying job last year was offered by Anthropic.
-2. **Skills for Top-Paying Jobs**: SQL was at the top of the list, indicating the need for Data Analyst to have a solid understanding of this skill.
+2. **Skills for Top-Paying Jobs**: SQL was at the top of the list, indicating the need for Data Analysts to have a solid understanding of this skill.
 3. **In-Demand Skills**: Similar to query 2, the most in-demand skill was SQL.
 4. **High-Paying Skills**: The highest-paying skills were more niche, focusing on tools for data engineering, machine learning, and artificial intelligence.
-5. **Optimal Skills**: The optimal skills suggests data analysts require a strong skillset in the core fundamentals of data analytics.
+5. **Optimal Skills**: The optimal skills suggests that data analysts require a strong skillset in the core fundamentals of data analytics.
 At the present time, that is SQL and Python at the top of the list.

 # Learnings and Closing Thoughts
 Throughout this course, I honed my SQL skills.
 I had some prior SQL knowledge from my college days.
-However, it was great to revist this skillset and learn more advanced topics.
+However, it was great to revisit this skillset and learn more advanced topics.
 Notably:

 1. Setting up a local database with PostgreSQL
 2. Creating and manipulating tables